Back to all postsWhat Really Goes Into Sex Therapy — And Is It Worth the Cost?

 Consider seeking a certified sex therapist when:

-• Sexual pain is present — conditions like vaginismus, dyspareunia, or other pain disorders require specialized clinical support (often alongside pelvic floor physical therapy)
+• Sexual pain is present — conditions like vaginismus or dyspareunia require specialized clinical support

-• Emotional or relational safety is compromised — there's been infidelity, deception, or patterns of coercion that need professional mediation
+• Emotional or relational safety is compromised — there's been infidelity, deception, or coercion

-• Individual mental health concerns are significant — depression, anxiety, OCD, or other conditions are substantially affecting sexual function
+• Individual mental health concerns are significant — depression, anxiety, or OCD are substantially affecting sexual function

 What if you're not there yet?